MonoidMusician/blog/sources/poset_solver.md

 The most important cases of posets are often semilattices and lattices.

+Semilattices come in two flavors, join semilattices and meet semilattices, where a lattice is both flavors of semilattice at once: both join and meet.

-Least upper bound and greatest lower bound.
+Least upper bound (join) and greatest lower bound (meet).

 ## Theory and Solution